 - Save phone calls for emergencies.
 Phone systems are often down or busy after a disaster.
 Use text messages or social media to communicate with family and friends.

 - Document any property damage with photographs.
 Contact your insurance company for assistance.
-Remember those before videos you took early; this is where they come in handy.
+Remember those before videos you took earlier; this is where they come in handy.

 For further information on how to prepare for a hurricane, check out FEMA’s guide or you can download The National Weather Service’s checklists for each of the different scenarios.
-Most of us might be well versed in hurricane safety and preparedness, but due to the increase in frequency and severity of these storms, it’s vital that we serve as a resource of information for our valued customers.
-Remember, should you lose power during any storm be sure to call your utility immediately.
+Remember, should you lose power during any storm be sure to contact your utility directly to report your outage.